 Notifiable works require that advance notice of activities shall be given to EPD.
-The Air Pollution Control (Construction Dust) Regulation also requires the works contractor to ensure that both notifiable works and regulatory works are conducted in accordance with the Schedule of Regulation, which provides dust control and suppression measures.
+The Air Pollution Control (Construction Dust) Regulation also requires the works contractor to ensure that both notifiable works and regulatory works are conducted in accordance with the Schedule of Regulation, which provides air quality control measures.